kookma/slider/README.md

-# Planned to be released summer 2019.
+# Planned to be released in summer 2019.

 Under development.